 This CD-ROM includes the complete suite of digital sediment and hard rock data generated by the data management staff of the Deep Sea Drilling Project.
-The CD-ROM is produced by the National Geophysical Data Center as volume 1 of the new World Data Service for Geophysics, Boulder Seafloor Series.
+The CD-ROM is produced as volume 1 of the new World Data Service for Geophysics, Boulder Seafloor Series.

 |Age Profile||Paleomagnetism-Discrete Sediment|

 |Core Depth Recovery||Paleomagnetism-Long Core Spinner|

 |Density-Porosity||Paleontology (22 fossil groups)|

 During 16 years of operation by the Scripps Institution of Oceanography (SIO), the D/V GLOMAR CHALLENGER drilled over 1000 holes at 624 sites in the global ocean for the Deep Sea Drilling Project.The DSDP was an international project funded by the U.S. National Science Foundation and the governments of France, Japan, the United Kingdom, the former Federal Republic of Germany, and the former Union of Soviet Socialist Republics.

 During the DSDP, the Data Management Group at SIO collected and organized a vast amount of marine geological, geophysical, and downhole logging data, and designed and compiled a suite of computerized data files.
 In 1987 final versions of all DSDP data files were forwarded to us for archive and distribution to the public on request.
 Also at that time all geological and reference files were sent to Texas A&M University, science operator of the Ocean Drilling Program (ODP), successor of the DSDP, and copies of digital logs were sent to the Borehole Research Group of the Lamont-Doherty Earth Observatory, logging contractor for the ODP.